pjenvey/path-pep/pep-0NNN.rst

 hint could also potentially be made to be generic to accept the specific low-level representation, e.g. ``typing.PathLike[str]``.

-In the end the type hinting solution should be properly discussed with the right type hinting experts if this is the best approach.
+In the end, the type hinting solution should be properly discussed with the right type hinting experts if this is the best approach.